Non-perturbative Origin of the Electroweak Scale: RGE in Strongly-coupled Dark Gauge Theories via Dyson-Schwinger: Abstract

 \section{Abstract}

 \textit{We propose a novel pathway to generate the electroweak scale (EW) via non-perturbative dynamics of a dark gauge sector based on the SU(N) gauge group.
 Imposing the scale invariance of the theory, we investigate the electroweak symmetry breaking (EWSB) which is triggered dynamically via the condensation of gauge fields.
-We provide a novel method to estimate a non-perturbative EW scale generation using the exact solution of the background equations of motion in Yang-Mills theory in terms of Jacobi elliptic functions and the exact beta-function valid in the strongly coupled regimes via the Dyson-Schwinger approach.
+Instead of the usual dimension-4 triggered breaking, a dimension 6 term (with Wilson coefficient compatible with SMEFT bounds) coupling the Higgs boson and the Yang-Mills field quadratic term in the Lagrangian provides feedback from the gauge to the Higgs sector.
+We provide a novel method to estimate a non-perturbative EW scale generation using the exact solution of a truncated set of the background equations of motion in Yang-Mills theory in terms of Jacobi elliptic functions and the exact beta-function valid in the strongly coupled regimes via the Dyson-Schwinger approach.
 Particularly, we find an analytical result for the Renormalization Group Equation (RGE) of the gauge coupling in the $SU(N)$ sector in the strongly-coupled regime.
 The dynamics studied in this paper pave the way to a more realistic model building with possible resolution to the hierarchy problem and, in general, dynamical generation of scales. }